byuccl/WaFoVe/documentation/Detecting Circuit Modifications.md

-Note: These tests are based on the tests performed in "Approaches for FPGA Design Assurance" from 27 December 2021.
+Note: These tests are based on the LUT Corruption tests performed in "Approaches for FPGA Design Assurance" from 27 December 2021.
 To reference the article, see section 5.4 using this link: https://dl.acm.org/doi/10.1145/3491233

 ## LUT Corruption